BertrandServin/yapp/README.md

 invented by other people.
 If you use yapp it is important that you acknowledge the work of these authors by citing the appropriate references.
 These will depend on the way you use the software.
-The documentation below gives the citations in different situations.
+The documentation below provides the relevant citations.

 ## Installation